danny-englander/sitemap-route-tools/readme.md

 You will see the url in terminal: `http://localhost:3333`

 ## Usage
-- Enter the DDEV site URL in the "DDEV Site URL" field.
+- Enter any site URL that has an xml sitemap (located at https://example.com/sitemap.xml) in the "Site URL" field.
 - Use the various fields in the UI to configure the checks you want to run.
 - The fields are:
   - Label: A label for the check.
 (Useful for the exported report to identify the check)